 Program Areas and Opportunities:

 Support the community you love!
 This program enhances the livability of our community, the stability and diversity of the local economy, and the retention and expansion of independent, NW Washington owned businesses through increasing awareness about the personal, community, and economic benefits of choosing local first.
-Contact Becca Weathers for more information.
+Contact Bailey Cheney for more information.

 We come from the perspective that we’re all on a journey towards greater sustainability.
 We are proud to support our community with their zero waste goals through our Toward Zero Waste program.

 Contact Jenna Deane for more information about sponsoring Toward Zero Waste, Food Recovery Program, and more!

 The Energy and Green Building Program creates a healthy built environment for people and the planet.
 We are working to facilitate a local economy powered by the efficient use of clean, renewable, and secure energy and buildings that live lightly on, or are even restorative to, our environment.

 Contact Emily Larson Kubiak for more information.

 We help create vibrant and healthy built environments for both people and the planet.
 The Housing & Smart Growth Program supports local businesses in this sector, advances the most cutting edge sustainability practices, and contributes to an improved quality of life for our region.

 Sponsorship opportunities are also available for the Whatcom Housing Alliance.